Tips for home learning as a family

 Benefits

-Nucleus is ideal for getting younger children engaged with learning.
-This age group in particular will enjoy the friendly experience of exploring Learning Journeys with Ato as their guide.
-Small, regular sessions on Nucleus help to establish healthy learning habits early, which go on to help children for the rest of their academic career.
+Atom Home is ideal for getting younger children excited about learning.
+This age group will enjoy the friendly experience of exploring Learning Journeys with Ato as their guide.
+Small, regular sessions on Atom Home help to build healthy learning habits early, which will help children for the rest of their school life.

 How to use

-7–8 year olds may need support from their parents at first, particularly for topics they haven’t yet encountered at school.
-Encourage your child to explore the videos and helpsheets if they get stuck, and keep trying out questions independently.
-This will allow Atom’s algorithm to adapt to your child’s optimal level of challenge.
+7–8 year olds may need some support from their parents at first, especially for topics they haven't yet seen at school.
+Encourage your child to explore the videos and helpsheets if they get stuck, and to keep trying questions on their own.
+This will allow Atom's system to adapt to the right level of challenge for your child.

 We recommend children in Year 3 take a little-and-often approach to their home learning.

-• Set 2–3 Custom Practices per week to target areas your child has found challenging.
+- Set 2–3 Custom Practices per week to target areas your child has found hard.

 For 8–9 year olds (Year 4)